Amber Guyger sentenced to 10 years for the murder of Botham Jean

 "Please?" he said.

-Jean's brother left the stand and embraced Guyger, who broke into tears as he whispered something into her ear.
+Brandt Jean then left the stand and embraced Guyger, who broke into tears as Brandt whispered something into her ear.

+"An amazing act of healing," said Dallas County District Attorney John Creuzot later about the moment.

-After the judge read the sentence, there was no audible reaction inside the courtroom, but just outside the doors, women wearing red chanted, "No justice, no peace."
+Before impact statements began and just after the verdict was read, there was no audible reaction inside the courtroom.
+But just outside the doors, women wearing red chanted, "No justice, no peace."

 "This ain't right," said one woman with tears streaming down her face.